ruturajpatil54/SearchTool/README.md

   specified folders quickly with the help of mysql.

   All files are listed and indexed in a mysql database.
 Any changes to files in indexed locations are identified using a system call and they're reflected in the mysql database.
 User queries are processed through this database.

+  A snapshot of the tool:

   ![ScreenShot](https://raw.github.com/ruturajpatil54/SearchTool/master/snapshot.png)